BEGINNERS · GETTING STARTED

 Pick a forgiving first cut

-Some cuts punish small mistakes; others shrug them off.
+Some cuts are more forgiving than others.
 Pork butt is the most forgiving big cut in barbecue: it is fatty enough that a slightly uneven fire or a few extra degrees rarely ruins it.
 Ribs are a good second choice, since they cook in about half a day and give faster feedback than an overnight brisket.
 Save brisket, the least forgiving of the classic cuts, for after you have a cook or two under your belt.
 See pork butt internal temp and how long to smoke ribs when you are ready.

 Get the pit temperature right before anything else

 Almost every classic low-and-slow cut runs at 225 to 250°F, measured at grate level near the food, not off the dome gauge on the lid.
-Dome gauges read the air at the very top of the chamber and routinely run well off from what the meat actually sits in.
+Dome gauges read the air at the very top of the chamber and routinely run well off from what the meat sits in.
 A separate probe or a leave-in thermometer at grate level is the only way to know your real cooking temperature.
 See 225 vs 250°F for how to pick between the two.
+Holding that number steady is its own skill; the walkthrough on how to control smoker temperature covers the vents and adjustments that keep a fire in range.

 Trust the thermometer, not the clock